 The Company will receive no cash proceeds from the sale of the Common Stock being offered by the Selling Shareholders hereby.
-The Company would, however, receive \$.50 per 1995 Warrant exercised by the Selling Shareholders (or such lower exercise price as the Company may determine).
-Through December 31, 1996, a total of 3,686,000 1995 Warrants have been exercised by the Selling Shareholders at \$.30 each, generating gross proceeds of \$1,105,800.
-The Company has used these proceeds to finance working capital.
-There is no working capital.
-There is no assurance that any or all of the remaining 1995 Warrants will be exercised by the Selling Shareholders, and if none of the remaining 1995 Warrants are exercised, the Company would not receive any further gross proceeds.
+The Company would, however, receive \$.20 per 1996 Warrant exercised by the Selling Shareholders on or before December 31, 1996, and \$.50 per 1996 Warrant exercised by the Selling Shareholders thereafter (or such lower exercise price as the Company may determine).
+Through December 31, 1996, a total of 2,729,000 1996 Warrants have been exercised by the Selling Shareholders at \$.20 each, generating gross proceeds of \$545,800.
+The Company intends to use such proceeds to finance working capital.
+There is no assurance that any of the remaining 1996 Warrants will be exercised by the Selling Shareholders, and if none of the remaining 1996 Warrants are exercised, the Company would not receive any gross proceeds.
 The Selling Shareholders will receive all of the net proceeds from the sale of the Common Stock.
-The Company will incur expenses of approximately \$46,000 in connection with the registration of the Common Stock underlying the 1995 Warrants.
-See "Description of Securities 1995 Common Stock Purchase Warrants."
+The Company expects to incur expenses of approximately \$50,000 in connection with the registration under the Act and applicable state securities laws of the Common Stock underlying the 1996 Warrants.
+See "Description of Securities -1996 Common Stock Purchase Warrants."